darrickyong/earmark/README.md

 The "Payments" page wlil list all payments between you and your friends in chronological order.

 If the payment was made by you, the amount will show in orange.
-If the payment was made to you, the amoount will show in green.
+If the payment was made to you, the amount will show in green.
 Clicking on an expense will reveal additional details.

 ---
 ## User Authentication